 Despite achieving all the milestones I wanted for my legal career—clerking, making partner, landing a dream in-house job—these successes came with difficulties that compounded over time.
 Although I did not know it in the moment, the many years of working long hours with conflict-rich challenges and under fast-paced deadlines led to a significant amount of stress, harm to my health, and impact on my family.
 I’ve also seen it with my peers; in their 40s or 50s, many have suffered from severe health issues, including heart disease, stroke, early-onset diabetes, and addiction.
 Ultimately, I have seen it all affect workplace relationships and the legal work itself.

-Don’t normalize fight or flight.
-We enter into the fight-or-flight response all too often these days—in response to a startling e-mail from a partner, an angry client message, even the possibility of missing a deadline.
+We enter into the fight-or-flight response all too often these days—in response to a startling e-mail from a partner, an angry client message, or even the possibility of missing a deadline.
 In a “real” life-threatening event, a fight-or-flight response can save you.
 With no “real” threat to life, however, fight or flight should not be the default mode at work.
 The repeated stress and distress negatively impact your heart and body.

 Through regular meditation, I trained to let up on the pedal.
 Meditation helped me de-couple the challenging circumstances from the reactive feelings that come up.
 I realized I don’t always have to respond through fight or flight.
 With ongoing practice, these stress hormones don’t seem to affect my system as they once did.
 And even if I get stressed, the reactivity doesn’t last as long.
 Before, a difficult conversation with a boss or a disappointing outcome in a case could bother me for hours, days, or weeks.
 After investing in meditation, although the initial peak may be similar, the long tail of reactivity is gone.
 Angry thoughts evaporate, and my attention moves to something more positive.
 All in all, meditation has reprogrammed my nervous system, allowing me to work outside of fight or flight and “wisely respond”—rather than “react”—to challenges.

-Protect your mind-set.
-Your mind-set changes over time as you practice law, and not always for the better.
+Your mindset changes over time as you practice law, and not always for the better.
 Lawyering can normalize stress and problematic critical thinking and perfectionism.
-After years of baking issue-spotting into the mind, we become adept at identifying problems to protect clients, but our lawyer mind-set leads to constantly seeing problems in colleagues and friends, and ultimately heavy judgment on ourselves.
+After years of baking issue-spotting into the mind, we become adept at identifying problems to protect clients, but our lawyer mindset leads to constantly seeing problems in colleagues and friends and ultimately heavy judgment on ourselves.

 For example, with my coaching clients, we track personal mental and physical health as part of business development strategy.
 I ask my clients, “How much better are you at business development when your health and mind are right?”
 Take a daily measure of your physical and mental health (simple scoring 1–10).
 Anything below a 7 should have you paying attention.
 Also, track daily meditation, and keep a monthly minutes goal.
 In the same way you measure your professional goals, keep long-, medium-, and short-term health goals, and track outcomes.
 Both your practice and well-being will benefit.